August 17, 2018 - Research

 Summary by Sherilyn W Driscoll

-Maintenance of certification (MOC) in Physical Medicine and Rehabilitation is a process of lifelong learning which begins after successfully completing an ACGME-accredited residency and passing the American Board of Physical Medicine and Rehabilitation (ABPMR) Part I and Part II Examinations.
-Because the MOC Examination causes some diplomates anxiety, we sought to identify factors predictive of successful MOC Examination performance in order to assist with exam preparation.
+Maintenance of certification (MOC) in Physical Medicine and Rehabilitation (PM&R) is a process of lifelong learning that begins after successfully completing a PM&R residency and passing the American Board of Physical Medicine and Rehabilitation (ABPMR) Part I and Part II Examinations.
+This study compared factors that would predict successful MOC Examination performance.
+We retrospectively reviewed the results from 4,545 de-identified diplomates who completed the MOC Examination between January 2006 and December 2017 and with Part I and Part II initial certification data, year of MOC cycle in which examination was taken, years of practice since residency completion, age, and subspecialty certification.

 Click on the link below to read the abstract or download the full article.